ravinder58/ravinder58/README.md

 - 👋 Hi, I’m Ravinder
-- 👀 I’m interested to learn further into Java-Selenium Projects.
+- 👀 I’m learing the Automation Test tools
-- 🌱 I’m also learning python+HTML5+CSS3+JS
+- 🌱 I’m actively doing projects for Cypress, Selenium
 - 💞️ I’m looking  to collaborate on Automation testing development projects.
 - 📫 How to reach me https://www.linkedin.com/in/ravinder-singh08/

 <!---